Black Hole Sun

 "Black Hole Sun" is a song by American rock band Soundgarden.
-Written by frontman Chris Cornell, the song was released in 1994 as the third single from the band's fourth studio album, Superunknown (1994).
-Considered to be the band's signature song, it topped the Billboard Album Rock Tracks chart, where it spent a total of seven weeks at number one.
+Written by frontman Chris Cornell, the song was released in May 1994 by A&M Records as the third single from the band's fourth studio album, Superunknown (1994).
+Considered to be the band's signature song, it topped the US Billboard Album Rock Tracks chart, where it spent a total of seven weeks at number one.
 Despite peaking at number two on the Billboard Modern Rock Tracks chart, "Black Hole Sun" finished as the number-one track of 1994 for that listing.
 Worldwide, the single reached the top 10 in Australia, Canada, France, and Ireland, while in Iceland, it reached number one.
+The accompanying music video was directed by Howard Greenhalgh and received the award for Best Metal/Hard Rock Video at the 1994 MTV Video Music Awards.

-"Black Hole Sun" was included on Soundgarden's 1997 greatest hits album A-Sides and also appeared on the 2010 compilation album Telephantasm.
+"Black Hole Sun" was included on Soundgarden's 1997 greatest hits album A-Sides; it also appeared on the 2010 compilation album Telephantasm.
+In 2021, Rolling Stone magazine ranked the song number 368 on their list of the 500 Greatest Songs of All Time.

 Origin and recording

 "Black Hole Sun" was written by frontman Chris Cornell.
-In 2014, Cornell explained the song's origins to Uncut Magazine:
+In 1994, Cornell explained the song's origins to Uncut Magazine:

 Cornell said that he wrote the song in about 15 minutes.
 He used a Gretsch guitar to write the song, and commented, "I wrote the song thinking the band wouldn't like it—then it became the biggest hit of the summer."
 Cornell came up with the song while using a Leslie speaker.
 Guitarist Kim Thayil said that the Leslie model 16 speaker was perfect for the song as "it's very Beatlesque and has a distinctive sound.
 It ended up changing the song completely."
 Thayil said that the song "wasn't safe as milk, but it wasn't glass in someone's eye either.
 It was the spoonful of sugar that helps the medicine go down.
 Now it's the 'Dream On' of our set."
 The song was performed in a slightly sharp drop D tuning, similar to the tuning used on the band's first single, "Hunted Down".
 Drummer Matt Cameron called the song "a huge departure".
 Credit is due to Michael Beinhorn and Brendan O'Brien, producer and recording engineer, respectively.

-Appearing on The Pods & Sods Network in July 2017, Beinhorn detailed the process of recording Superunknown and shared his reaction to first hearing "Black Hole Sun": "I think for the rest of my entire life, until I draw my last breath, I'll never ever forgot how I felt when they started playing that song.
+Appearing on The Pods & Sods Network in July 2017, Beinhorn detailed the process of recording Superunknown and shared his reaction to first hearing "Black Hole Sun": "I think for the rest of my entire life, until I draw my last breath, I'll never ever forget how I felt when they started playing that song.
 From the very first few notes, I felt like I'd been hit by a thunderbolt.
 I was just absolutely stunned.
 What in the world is this?
 I get goosebumps thinking about it now."